12tanais/www-oldphoto/wp-content/plugins/translatepress-multilingual/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.3.4 =
+* Fixed issue with options in select tag that couldn't be translated
+* Fixed force language in custom links
+* Fixed Woocommerce links fpr products or categories that were added by the user manually in a page
+* Added Settings link to the list of links displayed on Plugins page
+* Fixed issue with Kazakhstan flag

+= 1.3.3 =
+* Fixed issue with Woocommerce ajax strings that were broken in editor on default language in some cases
+* Speed improvements

+= 1.3.2 =
+* Speed improvements
+* Add support for the Ginger – EU Cookie Law plugin
+* Add support for data-no-dynamic-translation attribute that skips dynamic strings from being translated by dom changes detector
+* Fixed Edit Pencil icon css in Translation Editor for some sites
+* Refactored the way we add trp-gettext tag.
+This should have a lot of benefits in compatibility with other plugins
+* Optimized block translation detection
+* Added caching to trp_x function when reading external .mo files
+* Fixed issue with translatepress icon css that was broken on wpforms forms
+* Added secret page for removing duplicate rows from database: wp-admin/admin.php?page=trp_remove_duplicate_rows

 = 1.3.1 =
 * Fixed Woocommerce translation of permalinks
 * Added support for remove_accents to be based on default language when called from the sanitize_title function